 Looking for the best dentist for dental implants in Abilene, TX?
 You now have options for a lifetime replacement of missing teeth.
 Dental implants are supportive replacement teeth that are anchored securely to your jawbone, promoting better oral hygiene and eliminating pain often associated with dentures or partials.

 If you lose one or more teeth for any reason, you now have options for a lifetime replacement of those teeth.
 Dental implants are supportive replacement teeth that look like natural teeth because they are anchored securely to your jawbone.
 They promote better oral hygiene and eliminate pain often associated with dentures or partials.

 For a long time, dentures and partials were the preferred method for replacing missing teeth.
-But dentures sit on top of the gums and bone which results in jawbone loss, slipping dentures, and the potential irritation of exposed nerves.
-Dental implants eliminate all those problems and also allow you to eat most anything you want.
+However, dentures sit on top of the gums and bone, which can result in jawbone loss, slipping dentures, and potential nerve irritation.
+Dental implants eliminate all these problems and allow you to eat most anything you want.

-If you need teeth replaced, make an appointment to see if you are a candidate for dental implants.
+If you’re looking for the best dentist in Abilene, TX to replace missing teeth with dental implants, make an appointment to see if you are a candidate for this innovative treatment.
 Or ask us about these other options:

 • Hybrid dentures can be used with implants to allow replacement for a complete set of teeth.

 • A full set of dentures also remains a viable option for replacing teeth, especially for patients with limited funds or compromised medical health.

 On your first visit, you will see one of our dentists for a comprehensive exam to evaluate your overall oral health.
 This exam involves a thorough review of your health history, and our doctors will determine what type of professional cleaning regimen you will need.
 The doctors also will diagnose any oral health issues that may require treatment.